JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

-- Update the tilemap for the Trainer Card
+- Allow the Trainer Card to load a unique .pal for the border

 ## Tutorials: